petezh/petezh.github.io/_posts/2021-02-13-debate-thoughts-2.md

    As a example of what I mean...

 2. **Performativity—excuse me?** Every time I open a "[Philosopher besides Kant] AC" and find a reason-to-prefer tagged "Performativity," my temples tense up.
-Repeated observation studies suggest that the ensuing neurobiological mechanisms bias me towards depressing the affirmative's speaker points.
+Repeated observational studies suggest that the ensuing neurobiological mechanisms bias me towards depressing the affirmative's speaker points.

    A small sampling of what I mean from a cursory search of this year's wiki[^1]: